Spectrollay/OreUI/README-en_US.md

 ---

+> [!NOTE]
+> **We are fully upgrading the OreUI to V2, which may require some additional time for restructuring the repository, and the official documentation will be gradually released by 2026.**

+---

 ## 🚀 What is OreUI?

 OreUI is an **open-source User Interface (UI) building block** crafted by Mojang Studios using **cutting-edge web technologies**.
 It provides developers with a powerful foundation for creating modern, responsive interfaces.